 A ferry ticket cost HK$171.00 (or HK$211.00 if you travel after midnight).
 The journey takes about an hour.

-Bonus: You can actually see the bridge from the sea and you arrive at the ferry piers with easy, free transportation to the city.
-Most major casinos and hotels across Macau provide free shuttle bus services between the two piers to their hotels for everyone—i.e. you don’t have to be a hotel guest to use the shuttle buses.
+Bonus: You can actually see the bridge from the sea and you arrive at the ferry piers with easy, free transportation to the city (as mentioned above—see the section on Golden Bus).

 Remember to bring all valid documents to travel to Macau or Zhuhai if you’re not a resident.

 And if you’re driving, you switch driving from the left side of the road to the right side once you get on the bridge.